-Plymouth City Council uses pick up and drop off points and students will be collected at a suitable pick-up point determined by the Transport team.
-This will be as near to their home as is reasonably possible or the home address if the student is unable to safely walk the distance to the pick-up point, accompanied as necessary.
+Plymouth City Council uses pick up and drop off point and students will be collected at a suitable pick-up point determined by the Transport team.
+This will be as near to their home as is reasonably possible or the home address if the student is unable to safely walk the distance to the pick-up point.
 Some students, however, may have to walk a reasonable distance to and from home to meet their transport.
-Parents/carers are responsible for their children's safety in getting to and from the transport.
-They are also responsible for their children while they are waiting for transport and when they leave the transport at the end of the day.